-- Cleanup was on time, thanks to the one-team design/build approach, and the team’s perseverance in working through the extremely adverse weather conditions
+- Completed cleanup on time, thanks to the one-team design/build approach, and the team’s perseverance in working through the extremely adverse weather conditions

 - Maintained the community’s health and safety despite the technical challenges

-- Our client was able to meets its financial goals before its fiscal year closed
+- Allowed our client to meet its financial goals before its fiscal year closed

 - Properly obtained permits and third-party access